mramsfjell/TTK4145-Sanntid/lift_project/README.md

 For the extensive specifications for the project, see the [course project site](https://github.com/TTK4145/Project).

 Our distribution system for orders relies on the concept of auctions and bids, where the lift with the lowest cost for the respective order will be assigned the order.
-In addition, all orders are assigned a watchdog in the form of another node on the network.
+In addition, all orders are assigned a watchdog in the form of another node in the network.
 If the order isn't completed within a specific time, it's redistributed.

 ## File descriptions
 ###### I/O Poller
-Handles all of input and outputs, eg. polling floor and button sensors.
+Handles all of input and outputs, eg. polling floor- and button sensors.
 ###### Lift
 Takes care of basic lift performance, driving the lift in a specified direction and stopping when reaching a wanted floor.
 ###### Network Handler